Full Stack Developer Frequently Asked Questions

 Full Stack Development – Student FAQs

 Q. What does a Full Stack Developer do?

-Q. Why do I need a BS degree to be considered for the program?
+Q. Why do I need an Associate's (AA) degree to be considered for the program?

 Q. What is the Analytical Skills test and why is it a requirement to get admitted to the program?